JustASquirrelinAround/pifandashboard/docs/README.md

 🌬️ A multi-Pi dashboard to monitor and control CPU cooling fans using PWM, with real-time status, history graphs, and a responsive web interface.

+💡 **Recommended Hardware:**
+For best results, use **Noctua NF-A4x10 5V PWM Fans**.
+This setup is designed specifically for controlling fans via the Raspberry Pi's GPIO pins using PWM.

 ---

 ## 📸 Screenshots